 Who will testify in a Drug crimes case?

 If a drug crimes case goes to trial, there are a number of people who could potentially testify.
 The alleged victim will be called to explain what happened and provide any evidence of the incident.
 The police officer could be asked to testify regarding their investigation, any evidence gathered and any statements made by the defendant.
 If there were any other witnesses to the alleged incident, those individuals could be asked to testify as well.

 In providing testimony, any witnesses called to testify by the prosecutor will be asked questions by the prosecutor.
 The defendant’s attorney will also be entitled to ask the witnesses questions.

 Likewise, the defense attorney may call witnesses on behalf of the defense.
 Careful consideration should be given to whether a defendant should testify.
 An individual charged with a crime cannot be compelled to testify.
 This is their constitutional right.
 However, a defendant may choose to testify.
-Speaking with an experienced drug crimes attorney will help explain all possible options and the risks and benefits of testifying and what witnesses and evidence are necessary and important to prepare.
+Speaking with an experienced Fairfax Drug Defense Attorney will help explain all possible options and the risks and benefits of testifying and what witnesses and evidence are necessary and important to prepare.

 Knowing the Court and the Prosecutor

 Our system of justice involves the participation of individuals – prosecutors, judges, attorneys and officers.
 Working with an attorney who is familiar with the individuals who will be a part of the case will provide valuable insight and understanding of how a case will be handled.
 Understanding the variances of different courts and different judges and prosecutors in their approach and resolution of drug crimes cases is also important.
 Knowing who is involved and how they handle cases allows a defendant to prepare for all possible outcomes and to be ready to present the best defense.

 What does a Defense Attorney do in a Drug crimes Case?